Maxger1ach/WiiUthemes/README.md

+# I Will update this again when i feel like it, too addicted to zelda RN

 # WiiUthemes
 ## !
 Warning !
 ## This is not a legal way to change the theme for the WiiU, I share these files with the idea that you have the knowledge of how to install these themes safely.
 I am not held responsible for any system bricks caused by these files.